-- Simple Ingredients: The Tarta de Santiago is made from basic, easy-to-find ingredients like almonds, eggs, lemons, and sugar.
+- Simple Ingredients: The Tarta de Santiago is made from basic, easy-to-find ingredients (much like a French toast. carrot cake or these chocolate chip and walnut cookies) like almonds, eggs, lemons, and sugar.
 You probably already have most of them in your home.

 You only need 8 ingredients to make this Spanish Almond Cake!
 If you’re feeling a little sweet craving, then you likely already have everything on hand.
 Let’s talk about what you need below.